clashmar/clashmar/README.md

 - 🧑‍💻 I'm a full-stack software developer who loves problem solving.
 - 📝 I specialise in C# and .NET, with a strong understanding of OOP principles.
-- 🏫 Currently learning Python and C.
+- 🏫 Currently learning Python and React.
 - 💬 Ask me about anything on my profile!

 ## Skills